 The Cardiovascular Disease Fellowship Training Program provides experience encompassing the entire spectrum of cardiovascular disease.

-The Cardiovascular Disease Fellowship Program at the University of New Mexico spans three years of clinical cardiology training in a nationally recognized academic medical center and its affiliated Veterans Administration Hospital.
-Currently, there are four fellowship positions annually.
+505-272-4253The Cardiovascular Disease Fellowship Program at the University of New Mexico spans three years of clinical cardiology training in a nationally recognized academic medical center and its affiliated Veterans Administration Hospital.
+There are four fellowship positions annually, with an additional fellowship position available every three years for 13 fellows in the program.

 This level of training prepares an individual to perform at the level of a consultant in cardiovascular disease.
 Additional training is required for individuals desiring to independently perform and interpret studies, such as diagnostic cath, echocardiography, and nuclear imaging, corresponding to Level 2 COCATS training.
+Hands-on training in invasive and electrophysiology labs is available without subspecialty fellows to limit exposure.
+Subspecialty clinic exposure includes heart failure, valve, adult congenital, cardio-oncology, electrophysiology, and cardio-renal clinics.

 The New Mexico VA health care system is a 350-bed tertiary care hospital that serves veterans from a four-state area, active duty Air Force, and Air Force dependents.
-The hospital includes a coronary care unit, cath lab, electrophysiology lab, echo lab, heart station, a 12-bed CCU/cardiac step-down unit, and a 20-bed telemetry unit, outpatient facilities, and considerable research facilities.
+The hospital includes a coronary care unit, cath lab, electrophysiology lab, echo lab, heart station, a 12-bed CCU/cardiac step-down unit, a 20-bed telemetry unit, outpatient facilities, and numerous research facilities.

 The VA Hospital provides the trainees with the opportunity to deal with severe coronary artery disease, degenerative valve disease, and malignant ventricular arrhythmias.

 Outpatient continuity clinic begins in the first year and continues throughout the duration of training.
-Fellows have clinic one half day per week, alternating between the University and VA.
+Fellows have clinic one-half day per week, alternating between the University and VA.

 The New Mexico VA health care system is a 350-bed tertiary care hospital that serves veterans from a four-state area, active duty Air Force, and Air Force dependents.
-The hospital includes a coronary care unit, cath lab, electrophysiology lab, echo lab, heart station, a 12-bed CCU/cardiac step-down unit, and a 20-bed telemetry unit, outpatient facilities, and considerable research facilities.
+The hospital includes a coronary care unit, cath lab, electrophysiology lab, echo lab, heart station, a 12-bed CCU/cardiac step-down unit, a 20-bed telemetry unit, outpatient facilities, and numerous research facilities.

 The VA Hospital provides the trainees with the opportunity to deal with severe coronary artery disease, degenerative valve disease, and malignant ventricular arrhythmias.

 Outpatient continuity clinic begins in the first year and continues throughout the duration of training.
-Fellows have clinic one half day per week, alternating between the University and VA.
+Fellows have clinic one-half day per week, alternating between the University and VA.

 Interim Division Chief